ShawSheep/PCBshaw/01-breadboard/README.md

-# Assignment's Title
+# Arduino on a Breadboard
 ## Assignment's description
-Describe the assignment
+Use the ATmega328 to build Arduino on a Breadboard
 ## Documentation
-Describe the work you did to complete the assignment

 bullet point list
-* item one
-* item two
-* item three
+* Connect the circuit
+* Use the Arduino IDE test the circuit

 numbered list
 1. item one